djmorton42/WebLynx/docs/configuration-properties.md

 ## Available Configuration Properties

+Any JSON content can be provided in the ViewProperties.
+This data will be made available to all views.
+The example appsettings.json contains a property for specifying a refresh interval, and definitions of colors to associate with each racer lane.
+You can add whatever properties are reasonable for your usecase.

 ### Lane Colors
 - **LaneColors**: Dictionary mapping lane numbers (1-10) to hex color codes
 - **LaneStrokeColors**: Dictionary mapping lane numbers (1-10) to stroke/border color codes